Tribulus terrestris: Etymology

 The Greek word, τρίβολος meaning 'water-chestnut', translated into Latin as tribulos.
 The Latin name tribulus originally meant the caltrop (a spiky weapon of similar shape), but in Classical times the word already meant this plant as well.

 Cultivation

 The plant is widely naturalized in the Americas and also in Australia south of its native range.
 In some states in the United States, it is considered a noxious weed and an invasive species.
-It is a declared plant (infestations described under "caltrop") in South Australia.
+It is a "declared plant" in South Australia: its transportation and sale are prohibited, and landowners may be required to control it.

 Uses

 The leaves and shoots are eaten in East Asia.
 The stems have been used as a thickener, added to diluted buttermilk to give it the appearance of undiluted buttermilk.
 There is some evidence that T. terrestris was used in traditional medicine.

 Dietary supplement

 Although its extract has been used as a dietary supplement since the 1980s in belief that it increases testosterone levels to aid body building or sexual enhancement in men, T. terrestris did not consistently affect testosterone levels in controlled studies, has not been proven to be safe, and may adversely interact with prescription drugs.
-High-quality research on T. terrestris extract has not been conducted, and no reviews indicate that it has strength-enhancing properties, or anabolic steroid effects for use as a body-building supplement or sexual enhancement.
+High-quality research on T. terrestris extract has not been conducted, and no reviews indicate that it has strength-enhancing properties, or anabolic steroid effects for use as a bodybuilding supplement or sexual enhancement.
 The Australian Institute of Sport discourages athletes from using T. terrestris supplements.